rhysf/Diamond2GO/README.md

 ## Description of default database and details of how to create a new database

 D2GO comes with a default database that was prepared on <strong>14th May 2023</strong>strong>.
-If this is sufficiently dated, or a new database is required for any reason, these steps should be sufficient to recreate or update the default database
+If this is sufficiently dated, or a new database is required for any reason, these steps should be sufficient to recreate or update the default database.
+There is also a new wrapper script that attempts to run all commands: make_new_database.sh.

 1. NCBI non-redundant database was downloaded on the 14th May 2023 using the command